Shop since 1973 100% recycled and restoredSame day shipping

 Nobody knows exactly how old Chrysolite is.
 What we do know is that in 1749 a meteorite was discovered in Siberia, studded with Chrysolites.
 The age of this 'fallen star' was estimated to be as much as 14 million years old.
 The green gems have also been found on Mars, and on the moon.

 An extraterrestrially beautiful stone, which today still has a huge attraction for people.
-Our collection of vintage jewelry also contains beautiful pieces set with chrysolite.
-Also discover the Vintage Jewelery Atelier collection, of which we make the Queen's ring with a bright green, synthetic chrysolite.
+Our collection of vintage jewellery also contains beautiful pieces set with chrysolite.
+Also discover the Vintage Jewellery Atelier collection, of which we make the Queen's ring with a bright green, synthetic chrysolite.